-Nairobi, Kenya, is the unofficial capital of the Africa region, is often called the “Green City in the Sun”, referencing the protected game reserve, Nairobi National Park, and its proximity to the rivers and African Great Lakes region.
-The city is headquarters for over 100 major international companies and organizations, including several UN agencies and the NSE (Nairobi Securities Exchange), as well as many other international and African companies.
+Nairobi, Kenya is the unofficial capital of the Africa region.
+It is often called the “Green City in the Sun”, referencing the protected game reserve, Nairobi National Park, and its proximity to the rivers and African Great Lakes region.
+The city is headquarters to over 100 major international companies and organizations, including several UN agencies and the Nairobi Securities Exchange (NSE), as well as many other international and African companies.
 With such a key role in international relations, improving the transportation experience in Nairobi is essential to improving the economic health of both the African and world economies.

 ITDP is also working with the city to include more transit and pedestrian-friendly priorities in the Nairobi Master Plan.
-These include a gold-standard BRT through downtown Nairobi, a compact, walkable city center connected to transit, and parking reform.
+These include parking reform and a gold-standard BRT system through downtown Nairobi, a compact, walkable city center connected to transit.

 Sign up for updates on our projects, events and publications.SIGN UP